School of Education (University of Wisconsin–Madison): Facilities

 Because of its wide range of departments, the School of Education is housed in many buildings throughout the UW–Madison campus.
 The Education Building, located in the heart of campus on Bascom Hill and built in 1900, originally housed the College of Mechanics and Engineering, but now mainly hosts education-centered curriculum; the Dean’s office; the Office of Equity, Diversity, and Inclusion; Student Services; Business Services; the Career Center; the Teacher Education Center; and the Global Education Office.
 The building was completely renovated by the end of 2010.
 The George Mosse Humanities Building is home to the Art Department, which has additional studio and gallery space in the Art Lofts.
-Kinesiology was formerly housed primarily in the Natatorium until its demolition in 2020, and will have a new home in the Bakke Recreation & Wellbeing Center scheduled for completion in 2023, and its Occupational Therapy program is located in the Medical Sciences Building and the Waisman Center.
+Kinesiology was formerly housed primarily in the Natatorium until its demolition in 2020, and will have a new home in the Bakke Recreation & Wellbeing Center (completed in 2023), and its Occupational Therapy program is located in the Medical Sciences Building and the Waisman Center.
 Dance is located in Lathrop Hall; Curriculum & Instruction is in the Teacher Education Building, which is also the home of Media, Education Resources, and Information Technology (MERIT), Professional Learning and Community Education (PLACE), and the Cooperative Children’s Book Center (CCBC); the Educational Sciences Building is home to the Wisconsin Center for Education Research (WCER) and a shared clinic area for Rehabilitation Psychology & Special Education, Educational Psychology, and Counseling Psychology.